March 12, 2020 423 PM

-Brewster County on Monday (3/23) ordered hotels and short-term rentals to close to guests.
+Brewster County on 3/23 ordered hotels and short-term rentals to close to guests.
 There are a couple exemptions, including for healthcare workers and people who use a short-term rental as their primary residence.
-The rules go through at least April 2.

-The City of Presidio on Thursday (3/19) declared a local disaster in response to coronavirus.
+In a unanimous vote at a city-council meeting, the City of Presidio expanded its disaster declaration and added new measures, including guidance that Presidio residents “should” wear face coverings while out in public.
+The City of Presidio on 3/19 declared a local disaster in response to coronavirus.
 The move bans gatherings of more than 250 people and will allow the city to set up quarantine stations and take other public-health measures.

 Presidio County Judge Cinderela Guevara on Tuesday (3/17) evening declared a local disaster in response to coronavirus.
 The move will allow county officials to act quickly in the event of a local crisis.

 Presidio County judges will conduct work via teleconference until further notice.
 The county courthouse is closed to the public, and the sheriff’s office will screen 911 callers for coronavirus symptoms.
 Full story here.